Car safety features explained

 Active headlights

 Basic active headlight systems have additional lights that come on to the left or right for cornering, lighting up the bend as you go.
-More sophisticated systems have active beam control - linking the direction of the headlamp beam directly to the steering.
+More sophisticated systems have active beam control - linking the direction of the head lamp beam directly to the steering.

-The most advanced systems not only allow the headlamps to turn as the wheels do, but use cameras to detect cars ahead.
+The most advanced systems not only allow the head lamps to turn as the wheels do, but use cameras to detect cars ahead.
 If the system senses them, it adjusts the headlight beam automatically to provide maximum illumination without dazzling other road users.

 Tyre-pressure monitoring systems

 Having under- or over-inflated tyres can upset the car's handling and lead to an accident.
-Tyre-pressure monitoring systems (TPMS) are designed to monitor your tyres, helping you maintain them at the correct pressures.
+Tyre-pressure monitoring systems (TPMS) warn of incorrect tyre pressures, helping you maintain them at the correct setting.

 There are two basic types - 'direct' and 'indirect' pressure monitoring.
 Direct tyre pressure monitoring involves the use of a sensor inside each tyre to measure the pressure and send a signal to the driver via a warning on the dashboard.